Alex Smalley leads crowded PGA Championship as Scottie Scheffler says it’s ‘anybody’s tournament’

 Rahm carded a 67 and said his game felt as good as it had at any stage since his 2021 US Open-winning season.

-“That was a fantastic round of golf, and thrilled to be in a good position for tomorrow,” Rahm said.
+“That was a fantastic round of golf, and thrilled to be in a good position for tomorrow,” the Spaniard said.

-Aberg posted a 68 to continue his pursuit of a first Major title, while Rai stayed in the hunt despite a closing bogey after another precise ball-striking display.
+Swede Aberg fired a 68 to continue his pursuit of a first Major title, while Englishman Rai (67) stayed in the hunt despite a closing bogey after another precise ball-striking display.

-Schmid and Taylor each posted 65s to climb into contention, while Smalley rebounded from three bogeys in his opening four holes with six birdies over his final 14 holes.
+German Schmid and Canadian Taylor each posted a 65 to climb into contention, while Smalley rebounded from three bogeys in his opening four holes with seven birdies over his final 12 holes.

-Xander Schauffele, who carded a 66 to reach three under, and Patrick Reed at two under also remained within striking distance, while Major champions Hideki Matsuyama, Justin Rose and Cameron Smith stayed firmly in the mix heading into the final round.
+Xander Schauffele, who carded a 66, and Patrick Reed, who joined him on 207 with a 67, also remained within striking distance, while Major champions Hideki Matsuyama (71), Justin Rose (65) and Cameron Smith (68) stayed firmly in the mix on 208 heading into the final round.

-Softer conditions initially brought lower scoring in the third round, but stronger afternoon gusts again exposed Aronimink’s difficulty, leaving dozens of players in contention for what promises to be an unpredictable final-round shoot-out.
-REUTERS
+Softer conditions initially brought lower scoring, but stronger afternoon gusts again exposed Aronimink’s difficulty, leaving dozens of players in contention for what promises to be an unpredictable final-round shoot-out.